Third Trimester Emotions You can Expect

-Here are some typical feelings women may experience in the seventh month:
+Here are some typical third trimester emotions women may experience in the seventh month:

-You may experience a natural high quite unlike anything you’ve ever felt, a combination of feeling special and proud, and wanting the whole world to acknowledge how important you are.
+One of the third trimester emotions you may experience is a natural high quite unlike anything you’ve ever felt; a combination of feeling special and proud, and wanting the whole world to acknowledge how important you are.
 Savor every moment of these worry-free times.
-Sooner or later a thump in the ribs, a stitch in the side, an irritating itch somewhere, or an attack of heartburn will pull you out of pregnancy heaven down to earth-mother reality.
+Sooner or later a thump in the ribs, a stitch in the side, an irritating itch somewhere or an attack of heartburn will pull you out of pregnancy heaven down to earth-mother reality.

 You’ve been through a lot and still have a lot of work ahead of you.
 You are not a “bad” mother for wanting time out.
 Think of them as rehearsals for the low points of parenthood, the days when you will feel like resigning, even though that’s not really an option (and one you wouldn’t take if it were offered).

-Many women feel a renewed desire this month to tie up loose ends at work, organize the photo albums, clean out closets, or catch up on social obligations.
+Third trimester emotions that many women feel is a renewed desire in the seventh month to tie up loose ends at work, organize the photo albums, clean out closets or catch up on social obligations.
 Often the nesting instinct, the desire to wallpaper the nursery and scrub the house for the baby, kicks in this month, though others do not show this obsession with getting things in order until the eighth or ninth month.
 While it’s true you have more energy now than in the last two months, don’t overdo it.
 Remember, your first priority is making sure you have the energy you need to take care of yourself and grow your baby.
 To do this, you will need to become good at delegating.
 You might as well begin delegating responsibilities to your mate now; in the first few weeks after the baby arrives, his help will be crucial to your survival.

 You may be halfway through your series of childbirth classes before you think seriously about your birth philosophy and begin to consider the many birthing options available to you.
 It’s easy to be confused by all these choices and to feel burdened by the pressure to make them.